htrajan/ht-drawsteel/Draw Steel Rules.md

 The scepter waits high in the sky, resting within an endlessly raging cyclone.
 It waits for the one who will unify all people under its light.
 It awaits its champion.

-The Encepter was said to have first manifested in a young world doomed to apocalypse-unless every last inhabitant of that world could stand together.
+The Encepter was said to have first manifested in a young world [[Doomed|doomed]] to apocalypse-unless every last inhabitant of that world could stand together.
 The scepter is said to impose either dominion or obliteration over any threat its light is drawn around.
 Today, it is most commonly known as a bad omen, and should the Encepter reveal itself, folk know that the world teeters on the brink of destruction.

 Whether any of the stories are true, few can say, for the only living eyes that have witnessed the Encepter belong to dragons deep in slumber.